tomturner/cython-csg/README.rst

 What is Cython-CSG
 ------------------

 CSG stands for Constructive Solid Geometry.
-It allow Boolean operations to be made on a 3D object
+It allow Boolean operations to be made on a 3D object like subtraction.

 Usage